romaing/advanced-custom-field-widget/readme.txt

 For more information about plugins and installing them, please review the [managing plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "Installing Plugins - WordPress Codex") section of the WordPress Codex.

 == Changelog ==

+= 0.95 =
+* Fixed an issue with the 'Load all custom fields' functionality when the load all items option was not enabled

 = 0.94 =
 * Re-encoded the files to try and resolve the problem with the plugin directory